 Food for Life Soil Association silver award

-In 2015 we were awarded the Food for Life silver award which provided independent endorsement that we are taking steps to improve the food we serve, using fresh ingredients which are free from trans fats, harmful additives and GM, and better for animal welfare.
+In 2019 we were awarded the Food for Life silver award for the third year running for our main outlet OneZone at Frenchay.
+This provides independent endorsement that we are taking steps to improve the food we serve, using fresh ingredients which are free from trans fats, harmful additives and GM, and better for animal welfare.
 The award shows that we are meeting demands for traceable, sustainable, healthy food.
-You can find our award winning dishes at our main outlet OneZone at Frenchay.

 Changing how we do things